Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Data.md

 To further on with our marketing endeavor, asking questions in regard to a homeowner status would be most beneficial as we can calculate not only how much time homeowners spend on social media, but if they spend it more or less than those without one.
 Additionally, knowing home owner statistics regarding our consumers will allow us to introduce features such as locating mortgage rates and payment information for those who are both in the midst of paying their mortgage and those who are saving for a home.

-In the section below we will how much homeowners spend on social media compared to non-homeowners, allowing for us to once again personalize our marketing.
+In the section below we will see how much homeowners spend on social media compared to non-homeowners, allowing for us to once again personalize our marketing.

 [In]